bbauska/front-end-web-ui/README.md

 you to understand.
 And then this email field also

 should be very straightforward for you to understand.
-Because this looks very

-similar to the lastname.
-Except that for this, the input field,
+Because this looks very similar to the lastname.

-the type will be set to email.
-So that the built in form
+Except that for this, the input field, the type will be set to email.

-checking capabilities of your browser automatically kicks in.
-So that when you type in something
+So that the built in form checking capabilities of your browser automatically kicks in.

-that doesn't look like an email, then it'll complain appropriately.
-So let's examine this particular
+So that when you type in something that doesn't look like an email, then it'll complain appropriately.

-part of the form here.
-Note that in this case,
+So let's examine this particular part of the form here.

-we are adding in left parenthesis and the right parenthesis to

-this particular input box.
-So how do you add in things
+Note that in this case, we are adding in left parenthesis and the right parenthesis to this particular input box.

-into your box like this?
-Taking a look at the code

-here in your editor, you see that you still have the form-group

-row which you already understand.
-And down below here, you have
+So how do you add in things into your box like this?
+Taking a look at the code here in your editor, you see that you still have the form-group row which you already understand.

-input type form element id telnum, and so on,
+And down below here, you have input type form element id telnum, and so on, which also should be very clear to you.

-which also should be very clear to you.
-So I don't think I need to

-explain that part to you.
-Notice how I am using the Bootstrap's
+So I don't think I need to explain that part to you.

-grid column classes to each of these.
+Notice how I am using the Bootstrap's grid column classes to each of these.
 So the label is given col-md-2.

 And then the telephone number one is given col-xs-7 col-sm-6 and col-md-7 here.
-So that way, the telephone number,

-this element is properly positioned.
-But, in particular,
+So that way, the telephone number, this element is properly positioned.

-let's pay attention to this part.
+But, in particular, let's pay attention to this part.
 So this one here is inside of this div.
-So inside this div,

-notice the class given to it.
+Inside this div, notice the class given to it.
 The class says input-group.
-So essentially meaning that whatever

-is inside this div will be treated as a group of elements here.
-So that's why the class
+Essentially meaning that whatever is inside this div will be treated as a group of elements here.

-given is input-group.
-Now, for adding in something like this,

-you will use a class called as input-group-addon.
-And then notice that I am
+That's why the class given is input-group.
+Now, for adding in something like this, you will use a class called as input-group-addon.

-using a div to hold that item.
-I can use anything here, but

-a div comes in handy here.
+And then notice that I am using a div to hold that item.
+I can use anything here, but a div comes in handy here.

 So I say div class input-group-addon.
-And then the closing div type inside,

-where, notice that I have the left parenthesis.
-So this is what allows
+And then the closing div type inside, where, notice that I have the left parenthesis.

-you to add in some extra appendage to your input box here.
-Similarly, the one below here is also

-an input-group-addon right parenthesis.
-So that is what adds the other
+So this is what allows you to add in some extra appendage to your input box here.
+Similarly, the one below here is also an input-group-addon right parenthesis.

-right parenthesis here.
-Now, between these two, of course,

-you have the input type.
-The input with the type tel and
+So that is what adds the other right parenthesis here.
+Now, between these two, of course, you have the input type.

-class form-control, id, name, placeholder, everything in place here.
+The input with the type tel and class form-control, id, name, placeholder, everything in place here.

 So this is nothing but the area code part.
-So if you use this input-group

-together with input-group-addons like this on either side.
-Those things will be added in
+So if you use this input-group together with input-group-addons like this on either side.

-to your input element like this.
-That provides you with a nice way of

-designing Your form with some added in.
+Those things will be added in to your input element like this.
+That provides you with a nice way of designing Your form with some added in.

 For example, if you have a field that is accepting money as the input, you could simply add a dollar sign to the left hand side to indicate to the user that that is a field that takes currency value at the moment.